obaker8/blog/_posts/2017-10-04-5-Places-to-Find-the-BEST-Halloween-Costume-for-your-Dog.md

 **2. PetSmart**

-  PetSmart is nice because you can order online or head into your local PetSmart to see the costumes in person.
+  PetSmart is convenient because you can order online or head into your local PetSmart to see the costumes in person.
 They are dog friendly, of course, so take your pooch with you to try on some costumes for fit and style!

 **3. Party City**